tidylang2026/tidylang2026.github.io/index.md

 ## Challenge Overview

 The TidyVoice Challenge is an **open-condition challenge** where participants are permitted to use any public or private datasets to train their systems, in addition to the provided TidyVoiceX training partition.
-Participants are also encouraged to use pre-trained models (e.g., ResNet, SSL models such as wav2vec2, HuBERT, etc.).
+Participants are also encouraged to use pre-trained models (e.g., ResNet, SSL models such as wav2vec2, WavLM, etc.).
 The only restriction is that **only the official TidyVoiceX training partition may be used from the Mozilla Common Voice dataset**; all other Common Voice data is strictly forbidden.
-The core task is **speaker verification** - systems must output log-likelihood ratio (LLR) scores indicating whether enrollment and test recordings are from the same person.
+The core task is **speaker verification** - systems must output similarity score.

-**Primary Evaluation Metric**: Equal Error Rate (EER) on same-speaker, cross-language trials.
+**Primary Evaluation Metric**: Equal Error Rate (EER).

 **Secondary Metric**: Minimum Detection Cost Function (minDCF) for comprehensive performance analysis.

-The challenge uses the **TidyVoiceX dataset**, a curated partition from Mozilla Common Voice featuring:
+The challenge uses the **TidyVoiceX dataset**, a curated partition from Mozilla Common Voice dataset featuring:
 - Over 4,474 speakers across 40 languages
 - Approximately 321,711 utterances totaling 457 hours
 - Clearly defined training and test splits